 The vast history of Greece is on display everywhere you look.
 The country is home to stunning ancient ruins and fascinating museums that simply can't be missed.
 This rich ancient history is integral to the country's cultural identity.

 Although Athens is at the core of ancient Greece, there's plenty for history buffs to see and do beyond the capital.
 These sites should be at the top of the list.

 The tiny, once uninhabited, island of Delos is easily accessible from Mykonos and is a must for history buffs.
 According to Greek mythology, Delos was the birthplace of Apollo and Artemis.
 It has been a shrine, a sacred treasury, and a commercial center.
 Today, it's one of the most important archaeological sites in Greece.
 Visitors flock to Delos to see the sprawling ancient ruins, visit the onsite museum, and marvel at the wonder of it all.

 Patmos is reputed to be where St. John wrote his Gospel and the Book of Revelation, giving the idyllic island a special significance in religious history.
 A monastery dedicated to him dominates the island, looming high above the whitewashed hillside dwellings.
 The monastery houses manuscripts, relics, jewels, and other artifacts.

 The island of Santorini is most famous for its breathtaking vistas and photogenic villages, but it's also home to an important archaeological site.
 Akrotiri is an ancient Minoan city that was destroyed during a catastrophic volcanic eruption around 1627 BC.
-It was later discovered, buried under volcanic ash, during excavations in 1967.
+It was later discovered — buried under volcanic ash — during excavations in 1967.
 Continued excavations and new discoveries make it one of the most exciting archaeological sites to visit.
-It’s been suggested that Akrotiri is the lost city of Atlantis, a fictional island referenced in the writings of Plato.
+It's been suggested that Akrotiri is the lost city of Atlantis, a fictional island referenced in Plato's writings.

 Rhodes’ Old Town